911

 How do I know if I should use 911anywhere or dial 911 in an emergency?

 When in doubt, dial 911.
-If you believe the emergency is in your same local 911 Center coverage area, dial 911.
-For all other situations, it is likely that calling for a saved contact from 911anywhere will get help to the victim sooner.
+If you believe the emergency is in your same local 911 agency's coverage area, dial 911.
+For all other situations, calling for a saved contact from 911anywhere will likely get help to the victim sooner.
 Even for close contacts in your local area, it is still recommended to create contacts in the app for them in case you yourself are out of the area when one is experiencing an emergency.
 When in doubt, dial 911.

 Could I just call 911 and report the distant emergency?

 Outside of the 911anywhere app, dialing 911 is the most effective way to send help to a distant emergency.
-It is also the recommended method if the 911anywhere app does not appear to be working in an emergency.
-However, this is exactly what 911anywhere seeks to improve upon.
+However, this is what 911anywhere seeks to improve upon.
 Dialing 911 connects the caller to their local 911 operator.
 For a distant emergency, the caller must explain the emergency and provide the operator the distant address.
-The operator must then open the proper geolocation tool, enter the distant address and determine the appropriate agency to contact.
-The same information would then need to be communicated to the distant dispatcher.
-911anywhere allows a user to avoid the time spent with their local dispatcher and go right to the dispatcher who is closest to the actual emergency.
-This is precious time in a medical emergency.
+The operator must then open the proper geolocation tool, enter the distant address, determine the appropriate agency and how to contact them.
+The same location information would again need to be communicated to the distant dispatcher.
+911anywhere allows a user to avoid the time spent with their local dispatcher and go right to the dispatcher closest to the actual emergency.
+This is precious time in an emergency.

 Is my contacts' data shared externally?

-No. Contacts are saved locally within the app on the phone.
-They are not saved or backed up to any external infrastructure.
+No. Contacts and their data are saved locally within the app on the phone.
+They are not saved or backed up to any external 911anywhere infrastructure.
 For more information, please refer to the 911anywhere Privacy Statement.

 Can 911anywhere sync with my phone’s contacts and import their addresses?

 No. This is intentional.
-911anywhere is only as accurate as the user can communicate a victim’s location.
-The app is designed so that the user must manually enter contacts’ addresses on an individual basis.
+911anywhere is only as accurate as the saved location data.
+The app is designed so the user must manually enter contacts’ addresses on an individual basis.
 This is to ensure those addresses are current.
 Users must manually update any contact’s address if they move and it is recommended to confirm all contacts’ addresses are still accurate on at least an annual basis.

 What if a 911 Center or other emergency dispatch agency changes its status, consolidates or the data otherwise changes?

 The value of the 911anywhere app is that each time it opens, all contacts’ addresses will have been recently re-validated with the databases to ensure relevant data has not changed.
-If relevant data has changed, it is updated in that contact’s details automatically and the user is notified of the change in a popup notification.
+If relevant data has changed in the 911anywhere database, it is updated in that contact’s details automatically and the user is notified of the change in a popup notification.
 This also mitigates the risk of a user saving a contact incorrectly.

 What if a database 911anywhere accesses suffers an outage?

-It is extremely unlikely either database will be inaccessible, since both are maintained by an organization with many datasets for many customers, many of which are in public safety.
+Emergency calls for saved contacts will still work as normal.
+It is extremely unlikely either database will be inaccessible, since both are hosted by an organization with many datasets, many of whose customers are other public safety agencies.
 However, in the unlikely event, 911anywhere will not be able to search for emergency dispatch data for a new address entered in the search field.
-It also will not be able to validate whether contacts’ designated emergency dispatch data has changed.
-However, emergency calls for saved contacts can still be made.
+It also will not be able to validate whether contacts’ designated emergency dispatch data has changed in the database.
+However, emergency calls for saved contacts will still work as normal.
 Contacts’ data is saved local to the phone and will be unaffected.
 Emergency calls are not dependent on any external connections; only phone reception.

 Have more questions?